• Skip to primary navigation

 Bread Baking Terminology

 • Hydration: The water - flour ratio is called the hydration level (expressed in a percentage).
-This dough is ~70% hydration.
+This dough is ~70% hydration (700 grams water: 1000 grams flour).
+A higher hydration dough creates a light, airy, open crumb.

-• Proofing: Proofing yeast is a test to be sure the yeast is active.
-Proofing the bread dough is the stage when the yeast is growing and producing gas that causes the dough to rise, and get puffy (you may hear the term 'double in size').
+• Proofing: Proofing yeast by adding it to water is a test to be sure the yeast is active.
+Proofing bread dough is the stage when the yeast is growing and producing gas that causes the dough to rise, and get puffy (you may hear the term 'double in size').

-• Kitchen (Ambient) Temperature: If your kitchen is cool (climate or air conditioning), the proofing/rising times likely will take longer (remember the yeast thrives in a warm, draught-free environment).
-As well, if your kitchen is on the warm side, the proofing time will likely be shorter.
+• Kitchen (Ambient) Temperature: If your kitchen is cool (climate or air conditioning), the proofing/rising times likely will take longer (remember yeast thrives in a warm, draught-free environment).
+As well, if your kitchen is on the warm side, everything will happen faster.

 Storing unbaked refrigerator dough